New Oriental Education & Technology Group Inc. (EDU) Shares Up Despite Recent Market Volatility

-New Oriental Education & Technology Group Inc. (NYSE: EDU)’s stock price has increased by 5.81 compared to its previous closing price of 35.12.
-Nevertheless, the company has seen a loss of -5.35% in its stock price over the last five trading days.
+New Oriental Education & Technology Group Inc. (NYSE: EDU)’s stock price has increased by 5.72 compared to its previous closing price of 37.06.
+However, the company has experienced a 6.93% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 07/13/22 that Targeted by Beijing, One Chinese Tutoring Company Reinvents Itself With Live Streams Selling Groceries

 Is It Worth Investing in New Oriental Education & Technology Group Inc. (NYSE: EDU) Right Now?